nuts-foundation/nuts-node/docs/pages/deployment/pex.rst

 Policy backend API definition
 *****************************

-The policy backend API is defined in the `OpenAPI 3.0 <https://swagger.io/specification/>`_ format.
+The policy backend API is defined in the `OpenAPI 3.x <https://spec.openapis.org/oas/latest.html>`_ format.
-The API must have the following endpoints:
+The API must have the following endpoint:

 - `GET /presentation_definitions?scope=X&authorizer=Y`: Get the presentation definition for a given scope and tenant.
-- `POST /authorized`: Given an authorize request, check if a VP that matches the presentation definition is allowed to access a given resource.

 The full API definition can be found in the `API reference <nuts-node-api>`_ under *policy*.